oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Upon receiving a Presentation, Verifiers MUST ensure that

  * the SD-JWT is valid, i.e., it is signed by the Issuer and the signature is valid,
- * all Disclosures are correct, i.e., their digests are referenced in the SD-JWT, and
+ * all Disclosures are correct, i.e., their digests are referenced in the SD-JWT or in other Disclosures referenced in the SD-JWT, and
  * if Holder Binding is required, the Holder Binding JWT is signed by the Holder and valid.

 To this end, Verifiers MUST follow the following steps (or equivalent):